Line of Beauty

 About Young Masters

-Founded in 2009 by gallerist Cynthia Valianti Corbett, the Young Masters Art Prize is a not-for-profit initiative dedicated to supporting emerging and mid-career artists who draw inspiration from art history.
+Founded in 2009 by gallerist Cynthia Valianti Corbett, Young Masters Art Prize is a not-for-profit initiative dedicated to supporting emerging and mid-career artists who draw inspiration from art history.
 Through exhibitions, awards, mentoring, and international opportunities, Young Masters nurtures diverse talent and connects creative voices across generations and geographies.

 If you’d like to support our mission and become a Young Masters Patron, please click here; your contribution helps us continue empowering artists worldwide.

-www.young-masters.co.uk | +44 (0) 7939 085 076
+www.young-masters.co.uk | coordinator@young-masters.co.uk | +44 (0) 7939 085 076